English Major: Law 3+3 Option (B.A.)

 To be eligible, students must:

-• Complete all Discovery and major requirements, and accrue at least 98 credits before beginning law school in their Senior year.
+• Complete all Discovery and major requirements, and accrue at least 98 credits before beginning law school in their 4th/"1L" year of academic study.

 • Maintain at least a 3.5 GPA (including transfer credits) at time of application to law school, and at the end of their Junior year.

-• Take the LSAT no later than December of the final undergraduate yaer (i.e. the Junior year) and earn a score of 157 or above.
+• Take the LSAT or the GRE no later than December of the final undergraduate year (i.e. the Junior year).
+Students opting to take the LSAT must earn a score of 155 or above.
+Students opting to take the GRE must score in the 80% of concurrently tested students.

 Below is a suggested course outline to help guide English undergraduate students participating in the English/Law 3+3 program through completion of their major and Discovery program requirements.
 Variations to this suggested path of courses may be undertaken with the approval of the student’s English undergraduate advisor.